-────────────────────────────────────────────────────────────────────

-Model 4 Model 5 Model 6

-─────────────────────────────────────────

-(Intercept) 2.44 8.15 *** 7.12 ***

-(1.67) (0.267) (0.358)

-log(pop_per_mil) -0.0926 -0.326 *** -0.341 ***

-(0.0875) (0.0719) (0.0672)

-log(gdp) 0.583 **

-(0.181)

-internet_per_pop 1.61

-(1.43)

-tertiary 0.0023 0.0102 * 0.0297 ***

-(0.0043) (0.00444) (0.0061)

-exp_tertiary_pstudent -1.37e-05 9.11e-06 -2.49e-06

-(1.57e-05) (1.78e-05) (1.56e-05)

-rd 0.0875 0.148 1.56 ***

-(0.103) (0.11) (0.323)

-h_index -0.000156 0.000743 0.000896 *

-(0.000491) (0.000446) (0.000447)

-tertiary:rd -0.0211 ***

-(0.00476)

-─────────────────────────────────────────

-N 86 86 86

-Null deviance 4.7e+05 4.7e+05 4.7e+05

-res.deviance 1.97e+05 2.53e+05 1.91e+05

-────────────────────────────────────────────────────────────────────

-*** p < 0.001; ** p < 0.01; * p < 0.05.

-Table 3: Global models II.
-(DV: download per capita)

-Including these extra variables in the original model (Table 3 Model 4.) did not produce significant new insights, as the GDP variable seem to capture much of the effect of higher education and research investment.
-In model (5) we excluded the GDP and internet penetration variables.
+Including these extra variables in the original model (Table 3 Model 4) did not produce significant new insights, as the GDP variable seem to capture much of the effect of higher education and research investment.
+In Model 5 we excluded the GDP and internet penetration variables.
 In the resulting weaker model, the share of the population with tertiary education, and the h-index variable became significant (the latter only at a 90% level), with intuitive results: a larger share of highly educated people, and more relevant scientific output results in higher shadow library use.
 Interestingly, the share of active tertiary education students, a potential source of shadow library traffic, was not significant.
 In the last model we introduced a new interaction term between the share of population with tertiary education and RD expenditure, because these two activities are two most obvious sources of shadow library use, but they may be independent from each other.
-In Model (6) both variables turn highly significant, suggesting that both the size of the highly educated population and the RD activities contribute positively to shadow library demand, albeit at a diminishing rate, as the interaction term has a negative sign.
+In Model 6 both variables turn highly significant, suggesting that both the size of the highly educated population and the RD activities contribute positively to shadow library demand, albeit at a diminishing rate, as the interaction term has a negative sign.
 We found no effect of public spending on tertiary students, which could have differentiated between countries with publicly and privately funded higher education systems.
 These models refine the effect of GDP and identify research and tertiary education as major drivers of shadow library use.

-Lastly, we explored the effect of regional differences, because the descriptive statistics suggest (see Figure 3) that there are substantial regional differences.
+Lastly, we explored the effect of regional differences, because the descriptive statistics suggest (see Figs 3a and 3b) that there are substantial regional differences.
 Our last global model is a varying intercept and slope (random effects) model.
 The model contains the intercept, and the GDP varying with the continent, while the effect of the population and internet penetration is fixed.
 The DV is download per capita.

-The coefficients are the following:
+Table 4 shows the following coefficients.

+Table 4 Global models III.
+Random effects model by continent (DV: download per capita)